-How To: Make Your Own Furniture Polish
+How To: Make and Apply Your Own Homemade Furniture Polish

 A coat of polish adds shine to furniture, restoring luster you didn't even know was lost, while preventing the wood from drying out and becoming brittle.
 Here's how to save money and make your own polish.